There are numerous other photographers taking boring shots...

 Unless the casting requires anything specific (check the casting details), you should wear clothes that show your body lines.
 Age appropriate.
 No big fur jackets, distracting patterns, colors, words, big brand names or logos.
 No jewelry, sunglasses or other accessories.
 Natural make-up and hair.

 I have attended the last casting and now they want me to stop by again?

 There are reasons photographers or agents want you to stop by, although they saw you many time before.
 One of them is - they want to see how motivated you are to get this job.
 If you tell them, just submit me, you don't show the same motivation as people that stop by.
 They also want to see if you still look like the last time you stopped by - you didn't change your hair did you?

 Depends on the assignment.
 If this is a shoot about you, there is nothing wrong with it.
-Tattoos and piercings are part of your lifestyle.
-For editorial, concepts and project work, piercings should be removed, unless they go with the theme.
+Ink and piercings are part of your lifestyle.
+For editorial, concepts and project work, piercings should be removed if possible, unless they go with the theme.
 Tattoos may be covered or retouched in post processing.

 How about jewelry?

 Jewelry distracts from the actual focus of a photograph and should be removed.
 First thing people should see on a picture is your eyes and your emotions and shouldn't be your blinking jewelry.
 You want your face, your eyes and your name brand-marked in people's mind and not be remembered as '...the shot of that girl with the cool Tiffany necklace'.
 If jewelry is part of the theme we will decide together on what to wear.
 If we are shooting a commercial ad about or involving jewelry, I will provide jewelry.
 If you usually wear a watch give the skin enough time to recover after removing it.
 Same for bracelets, armbands, hairbands on wrists, or similar things.